Academic Catalog

 Continuance and Readmission Policy

-In addition to the Old Dominion University continuance policies in this catalog, the following policies are specific to all declared majors in the BSPH Program:
+In addition to the Old Dominion University continuance policies in this catalog, the following policies are specific to all declared majors in the Public Health major:

-1. A grade of C (2.00) or better is required in all BSPH courses to continue in the program.
+1. A grade of C (2.00) or better is required in all required major courses to continue in the program.

-2. A student who earns a grade of D or F in any course required by the major will not be considered in good academic standing in the major.
+2. A student who earns a grade of C- or lower in a required major course will not be considered in good academic standing in the major and must retake the course in the next semester the course is offered.

-3. A cumulative grade point average of 2.00 or better is required to continue in the BSPH program.
+3. A cumulative grade point average of 2.00 or better is required to continue in the Public Health program.

-5. A student who leaves the major and is readmitted may be required to take additional course work prior to or concurrent with readmission.
+3. A student who is readmitted to the major may be required to take additional course work prior to or concurrent with readmission.

 Internship (Capstone Experience)